vidya381/retro-clock/README.md

 ### Using the Timer
 1. Navigate to the "Timer" section
+2. **Quick Start**: Click one of the preset buttons (5min, 10min, 15min, 30min, 1hr) for instant setup
-2. Enter the duration in minutes in the input field
+   - OR manually enter the duration in minutes in the input field
 3. Click "Start Timer" to begin countdown
 4. Click "Stop Timer" to pause
 5. Click "Start Timer" again to resume